andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ## The Bayesian Average Rating: Rated vs Unrated Games
 ### The Geek Rating: Rated vs Unrated Games

-Games on BGG may be rated by users out of 10.
+Games on BGG can be rated by users out of 10.
 Games that receive 30+ user ratings are assigned a ["geek rating"](https://boardgamegeek.com/wiki/page/BoardGameGeek_FAQ#toc13).
 This geek rating is used to rank board games against each other, and is necessary to prevent games with a few high rankings from appearing higher than games with a large number of rankings.
 For example, one may not want a game with five ratings of 10 to be considered a "better" board game than a game with a ratings mean of 4.8 but with 100K ratings.
 Games that don't meet the 30+ user rating threshold receive a geek rating of 0, and I'll refer to these games as "unrated" games.

 The exact calculation method for the geek rating is not published by BGG, but is apparently mostly a [Bayesian average](https://en.wikipedia.org/wiki/Bayesian_average).